alxgmpr/CS4330-Final/README.md

 ### Types

 1) **What types does the language support?**
-  * Java supports 8 primitive types. int, double, float, long, short, boolean, byte, and char.
+  * Java supports 8 primitive types. `int, double, float, long, short, boolean, byte, char`
 2) **Are both reference and value types supported?**
   * Java supports reference types and has the ability to pass by value and pass by reference.
 3) **Can new value types be created?**